 - In the Finnish dub, Rutt and Tuke speak in a South-Western Finnish dialect, which is equally funny to Finns as the 'hoser speak' in the original.
 As a side note, since Brother Bear takes place in the north, a Northern Finnish dialect (also amusing to some people) would have worked even better.

-- In the German dub, the moose are supposed to have a Swedish accent...
+- In the German dub, the moose were renamed Benny and Björn and speak with a Swedish accent.

 - In the Swedish dub, the moose speak in a Norrland dialect.